whosonfirst/wof-sync-os-postcodes/README.md

 The `whosonfirst-data-postalcode-gb` repo has a large number of small files, and performing the actual sync and subsequent git operations against the repo is fairly painful.

-I suggest using a 64GB machine with a ram disk.
-The ramdisk provides tolerable IO performance, and brings time to perform a fresh sync down to few hours.
-In my experience 32GB isn't enough and you will experience out-of-memory crashes, losing all your progress, as the RAM disk will not persist.
+I suggest using a 32GB machine with an NVME SSD disk.
+The NVME SSD provides tolerable IO performance, and brings time to perform a fresh sync down to few hours.

 `setup.sh` contains a script which performs much of the set up for you.
-It expects to be run in an empty, ephemeral VM, so if you're running on a machine you care about, please read the script carefully before executing.
+It expects to be run in an empty, ephemeral VM on Google Cloud Compute, so if you're running on a machine you care about, please read the script carefully before executing.

 ```shell
 curl https://raw.githubusercontent.com/whosonfirst/wof-sync-os-postcodes/master/setup.sh -o setup.sh